 Having a solid physical health care plan in place is only one part of the equation.
 The LGBTQIA+ population also faces increased rates of emotional and mental health issues likely in large part due to the multiple social stressors that LGBTQIA+ patients face.

-For transgender and gender diverse (TGD) customers, the approach to health care can be even more complex and challenging.
+For transgender and gender diverse (TGD) patients, the approach to health care can be even more complex and challenging.
 There aren’t many holistic, primary care programs for TGD individuals.

 North Memorial Health Clinic – Brooklyn Center is one of the few places TGD individuals can access all their primary care and gender-related medical needs under one roof from a welcoming and experienced team of doctors and medical professionals.